javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 Please note that `arr` also belongs to the `Object` class.
 That's because `Array` prototypally inherits from `Object`.

-The `instanceof` operator examines the prototype chain for the check, but we can set a custom logic in the static method `Symbol.hasInstance`.
+Normally, `instanceof` operator examines the prototype chain for the check.
+We can also set a custom logic in the static method `Symbol.hasInstance`.

 The algorithm of `obj instanceof Class` works roughly as follows:

 1. If there's a static method `Symbol.hasInstance`, then just call it: `Class[Symbol.hasInstance](obj)`.
-It should return either `true` or `false`.
-We're done.
+It should return either `true` or `false`, and we're done.
+That's how we can customize the behavior of `instanceof`.

     For example:

     ```js run
-    // setup instanceOf check that assumes that anything that canEat is an animal
+    // setup instanceOf check that assumes that
+    // anything with canEat property is an animal
     class Animal {
       static [Symbol.hasInstance](obj) {
         if (obj.canEat) return true;